vighneshchiluka/responsive-html-email-templates/README.md

 ---

-## 🧪 Testing

-This project was tested by:

-- Importing the HTML template into **Mailchimp**
-- Sending a real test email
-- Verifying the rendering in **Gmail**
-- Checking responsive behavior in the Mailchimp Preview

----

 ## 🎯 Purpose

-This repository showcases my HTML email development skills and serves as a collection of responsive email templates for learning, practice, and portfolio purposes.
+This repository showcases my HTML email development skills and demonstrates the complete workflow of building, importing into Mailchimp, and testing responsive email templates.

----

-## 📌 Author

-**Vighnesh Chiluka**

-Frontend Developer | HTML • CSS • JavaScript • React • PHP • WordPress